lpxxn/doraemon/README.md

 ### proxy

-if you have proxy host

-add a proxy
+if there is a proxy service, you must first configure the proxy server, other configurations use `proxySSHName` to specify the proxy server

 ```
 [[sshInfo]]